Coffee Granita Recipe

 - Repeat about every half and hour until you have a light cloud of crystals.
 Whip the cream with the icing sugar, if using.

-- Serve the granita in pre-chilled glasses, top with a dollop of cream, and serve immediately.
+- Serve the granita in glasses or bowls, top with a dollop of cream, and serve immediately.

 Home > Italian Dessert Recipes > Coffee Granita Recipe